Shuvosaurus: As an ornithomimosaur

+As an early theropod

 Theropod dinosaur affinities for Shuvosaurus were nonetheless still supported by some researchers in the late 1990s and early 2000s, most notably by Oliver Rauhut.
 In 1997, Rauhut rejected Long and Murry's proposal Shuvosaurus was synonymous with Chatterjeea (and therefore a pseudosuchian) on the basis of theropod-like features of its skull that were unknown in any pseudosuchian at the time (later shown to indeed be convergent by Effigia), but did not identify it as an ornithomimosaur.
 Instead, he believed Shuvosaurus to be an early-diverging theropod, but could not confidently determine its relationships further due to its numerous derived traits.
 Rauhut later included Shuvosaurus in a phylogenetic analysis of theropods in 2003, in which it was recovered as a coelophysoid.
 However, its inclusion led to a polytomy amongst coelophysoids, while their relationships were fully resolved when Shuvosaurus was excluded.
 A similar relationship was argued for in 2005 in the master's thesis of James Lehane, who specifically identified it as a close relative of "Syntarsus" (now known as Megapnosaurus).
 Lehane later revised this classification when formally publishing his description of the skull in 2023, subsequent to the discovery of Effigia.

 In 2005 Thomas Lehman and Chatterjee briefly alluded to purported additional material that they claimed suggested Shuvosaurus was a theropod more derived than ceratosaurs.
 However, this report was never followed up on in literature, and when Shuvosaurus was redescribed in 2024 Chatterjee recognised Shuvosaurus as a poposauroid pseudosuchian closely related to Effigia.

+As a pseudosuchian

 An affinity to pseudosuchians (or at least poposaurs) was made correctly based on its postcrania from the start, first as juvenile Postosuchus by Chatterjee, and then as Chatterjeea by Long and Murry (1995).
 Long and Murry regarded the Chatterjeea postcrania as belonging to a highly derived "rauisuchian" derived from poposaurids that they classified under the new family Chatterjeeidae.
 With the discovery of Effigia in 2006 the association between the Shuvosaurus skull and "Chatterjeea" postcrania was made clear and Shuvosaurus was conclusively reidentified as a "rauisuchian" pseudosuchian related to Poposaurus.
 This grouping of Poposaurus-like taxa was later defined as the clade Poposauroidea.

-Phylogenetic analyses since then consistently find Shuvosaurus and Effigia as sister taxa, and together with Sillosuchus make up the re-defined family and clade of Shuvosauridae deeply nested within Poposauroidea.
+Phylogenetic analyses since then consistently find Shuvosaurus as a close relative of Effigia and the South American Sillosuchus, and together make up the re-defined family and clade of Shuvosauridae, deeply nested within Poposauroidea.
+Up until 2026, Shuvosaurus and Effigia were consistently found to be sister taxa within Shuvosauridae, to the exclusion of Sillosuchus.
+A fourth shuvosaurid named in 2026 by Elliot Smith and Christian Sidor from Arizona, Sonselasuchus, was also found to be closer to the North American shuvosaurids than Sillosuchus.
+However, the relationships between the North American shuvosaurids (a subclade Smith and Sidor labelled "Node A") are unresolved, and so it is unclear if Shuvosaurus is closer to Effigia, Sonselasuchus, or neither.

-Below is a simplified cladogram modified from Nesbitt (2011), highlighting the relationship of Shuvosaurus to other poposauroids.
-Such a cladogram reflects the interrelationships of Shuvosaurus and other included poposauroids in subsequent analyses of pseudosuchian relationships, for example, Smith et al. (2024).
+Below is a simplified cladogram modified from Smith and Sidor (2026), with the unresolved relationships of Shuvosaurus to other North American shuvosaurids shown as a polytomy: